bibixx/PJATK/README.md

 * [UTP](https://github.com/bibixx/pjatk-UTP)

 ## License
-All of the code in the above repositories is distributed under the [CC BY-NC](./LICENSE.md) unless specified otherwise inside the individual repositories.
+All of the code in the above repositories is distributed under the [GPLv3](./LICENSE.md) unless specified otherwise inside the individual repositories.

 ---